Adult Cardiothoracic Anesthesiology Fellowship

 About the Program

-Anesthesia care is provided by seven full-time cardiac anesthesiologists trained in transesophageal echocardiography.
-Currently, we work with five adult cardiac surgeons, one pediatric cardiac surgeon and three thoracic surgeons.
+Anesthesia care is provided by eight full-time cardiac anesthesiologists trained in transesophageal echocardiography.
+Currently, we work with five adult cardiac surgeons, one pediatric cardiac surgeon and four thoracic surgeons.
 We also provide service to a busy vascular surgery practice.

 Our state-of-the-art facility includes a dedicated hybrid OR, cath lab and EP suites.
 We have three cardiac ORs and one OR dedicated to pediatric heart surgery.
 We are equipped with the latest TEE machines with advanced 2D and 3D capabilities (Philips EPIQ).